 Under the applicable law, a government accountability group qualifies as a media organization for purposes of FOIA when it gathers information of potential interest and uses it to create original content, which can be as simple as issuing a press release or comment to other media organizations, and distributes it, which can be as simple as posting it on a website with an audience greater than one.
-This is true even when an organization does not have a long track record.
+This is true even if an organization is new and does not have a long track record.
+Accordingly, under the standard set forth in FOIA and interpreted in Cause of Action, FGI clearly qualifies as a representative of the news media.